International Day of Peace

 The International Day of Peace, also officially known as World Peace Day, is a United Nations-sanctioned holiday observed annually on 21 September.
 It is dedicated to world peace, and specifically the absence of war and violence, such as might be occasioned by a temporary ceasefire in a combat zone for humanitarian aid access.
-The day was first celebrated in 1981 and is kept by many nations, political groups, military groups, and people.
+The day was first established in 1981 and first observed in September 1982 and is kept by many nations, political groups, military groups, and people.

 To inaugurate the day, the United Nations Peace Bell is rung at UN Headquarters (in New York City).
-The bell is cast from coins donated by children from all continents except Africa, and was a gift from the United Nations Association of Japan, as "a reminder of the human cost of war"; the inscription on its side reads, "Long live absolute world peace".
+The bell is cast from coins donated by people from all continents except Africa, and was a gift from the United Nations Association of Japan, as "a reminder of the human cost of war"; the inscription on its side reads, "Long live absolute world peace".

 In recent years, a searchable map of events has been published at un.org.

 History

-1981– UN General Assembly Resolution passed
+1981 – UN General Assembly Resolution passed

 The United Nations General Assembly declared, in a resolution sponsored by the United Kingdom and Costa Rica, the International Day of Peace, to be devoted to commemorating and strengthening the ideals of peace.
 The date initially chosen was the regular opening day of the annual sessions of the General Assembly, the third Tuesday of September.
 (This was changed in 2001 to the current annual celebration on 21 September each year — see 2001 below.)